LiveIntent/laravel-prometheus-exporter/README.md

 ### Writing New Exporters

 You may also write your own exporter.
-You only need to implement two methods, `shouldExport` and `export`.
+You only need to implement two methods, `register` and `export`.

 The following example increments a counter every time the `/` route is visited.